chocolatey/choco-wiki/FeaturesAgentService.md

 To set Chocolatey in background mode, you need to run the following:

 * `choco upgrade chocolatey-agent <options>` (see [agent install options](#chocolatey-agent-install-options))
-* `choco feature disable -n showNonElevatedWarnings` - requires Chocolatey v0.10.4+ to set.
+* `choco feature disable --name=showNonElevatedWarnings` - requires Chocolatey v0.10.4+ to set.
-* `choco feature enable -n useBackgroundService`
+* `choco feature enable --name=useBackgroundService`
 * You also need to opt in sources in for self-service packages.
 See [[choco source|CommandsSource]] (and `--allow-self-service`).
-    * OPTIONAL (not recommended): Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
+    * OPTIONAL (not recommended): Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable --name=useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
 We do not recommend this as it could be a security finding if you shut it off.
-* OPTIONAL (highly recommended): If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).
+* OPTIONAL (highly recommended): If you want self-service to apply only to non-administrators, run `choco feature enable --name=useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).
 Do understand this means that a real non-administrator, not an administrator in a non-elevated UAC context (that scenario will go the normal route and will not go through background mode).
 * OPTIONAL (varied recommendations): If you want to configure custom commands (not just install/upgrade), use something like `choco config set backgroundServiceAllowedCommands "install,upgrade,pin,sync"` (with the commands you want to allow, requires Chocolatey Extension v1.12.4+).
 See [commands consideration](#command-customization-consideration) below.
 * OPTIONAL (highly recommended): For use with Chocolatey GUI, you need Chocolatey Extension v1.12.4+, and at least Chocolatey GUI v0.15.0. **Uninstall any version of the GUI you already have installed first**, then run `choco upgrade chocolateygui -y --allow-downgrade` (you will also need at least .NET 4.5.2 installed)
+* OPTIONAL (recommended if you use installers that are not completely silent): If you want self-service to interactively manage installations, run `choco feature enable --name=useBackgroundServiceInteractively` (requires Chocolatey Extension v1.12.10+ and Chocolatey Agent v0.8.2+).
+This requires that you use the `ChocolateyLocalAdmin` account with the Chocolatey-managed password as passwords are not stored and the service would need to produce that at runtime.
+There are some security considerations and why this is not turned on by default.
+Please see [interactive self-service consideration](#interactive-self-service-consideration).

 ##### Chocolatey Agent Install Options